 There are only a handful of artists whose music I associate strongly with the happiest moments of childhood.
 One of those artists was consistently Hall & Oats.
-I have distinct memories of the ignorant contentment that comes with being a child with few responsibilities.
-Going to Carowinds, the buffet or finishing up a tough lawn on a hot day were all made more enjoyable by hearing “You Make My Dreams” or “I Can’t Go for That”.
-Even the harsh reality of spending all day in church on Sunday could be softened with Hall & Oats playing on my cassette Walkman.
+I have distinct memories of the blissfully ignorant contentment that comes with being a child with few responsibilities.
+Going to Carowinds*, the buffet after a long day at church or finishing up a tough lawn on a hot day were all made more enjoyable by hearing “You Make My Dreams” or “I Can’t Go for That”.
+Even the harsh reality of spending all day in church on Sunday could be softened with Hall & Oats playing on my book sized cassette Walkman.

 I think my first real exposure to the music of Daryl Hall & John Oates was via the 1980 album Voices.
 By the time of its release, Hall & Oats had gone from a Phili pop/soul outfit to something between that and new wave pop.
 Voices was where all of these styles coleasesed into a radio friendly sound that would launch a string of ‘80s hits.

 Hall & Oats was now a evolved pop/new wave/soul hybrid.
-By combination gave their sound a slight edge, but never isolated them from fans of either of the genres they mixed.
-Much of that edge came courtsey of guitarist G.E.
-Smith, who like Lindsey Buckingham of Fleetwood Mac, would infuse his band with progressive rhythms.
+That combination gave their sound a slight edge, but never isolated them from fans of either of the genres they mixed.
+Much of that edge came courtesy of guitarist G.E.
+Smith, who like Lindsey Buckingham of Fleetwood Mac, would infuse his band with a progressive edge.
 Despite Daryl Hall’s soulful voice, he too experimented with alternative music with a solo album produced by Robert Fripp called Sacred Songs, released just months before Voices.
 For Hall, his experimental impulses would always take a back seat to pop, but Hall & Oates used that duality to stay fresh.

 Voices, however never really set out to be an experimental powerhouse, just a collection of positive, danceable pop songs.
 That’s how I remember Hall & Oats from about the time of middle school through my high school years.
 As a band that turned melody, rhythm and harmony into irresistible pop, nothing quite matched Hall & Oates at their best.